W O R K S H O P S

 I started shooting with a Canon EOS 500N in the early days which was a film camera and I was very anti the digital era but later the benefits of digital couldn't be ignored.
 Instant feedback on your images was too good to miss so I upgraded to a Canon 600D which was a great learning curve to my digital experience.
 When I became serious about it I realised that I just had to go the full frame route and got a Canon EOS 5D MKII which was superb and did me a great service for several years till I got hit with a wave while shooting and destroyed my beloved camera.

-Since originally writing this I have now upgraded to the Canon EOS R mirrorless system and the RF 24-105 lens and an EF 100-400 for longer range.
+Since originally writing this I have now upgraded to the Canon EOS R mirrorless system and the RF 24-105, RF 15-35 lenses and an EF 100-400 for longer range.

 While having decent gear doesn't make you a photographer overnight it certainly helps you if you learn how to use it to your full advantage.